Koffi94/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/report-step7.md

    </VirtualHost>
    ```

-   Note : With this configuration, requests for static servers are implemented in round-robin mode while requests for dynamic servers from statics servers are implemented in sticky sessions mode.
+   Note : With this configuration, requests for static servers are implemented in round-robin mode while requests for dynamic servers are implemented in sticky sessions mode.